xin-xia/xin-xia.github.io/index.md

 {% include image.html url="images/Xin.jpg" caption="" width="250px"   align="right" %}

-I am the Chief Expert of the Software Engineering Application Technology at Huawei, China.
-Prior to joining Huawei, I was  an ARC DECRA Fellow and a lecturer (equivalent to a U.S. assistant professor) at the Faculty of Information Technology, Monash University, Australia.
+I am a Qiushi Dingstinguished Professor at the College of Computer Science and Technology, Zhejiang University.
+Prior to joining Zhejiang University, I was a Chief Expert of the Software Engineering Application Technology (2021 - 2025) and the director of Software Engineering Application Technology Lab (2021 - 2024) at Huawei, China.
+I was  an ARC DECRA Fellow and a lecturer (equivalent to a U.S. assistant professor) at the Faculty of Information Technology, Monash University, Australia.
 I got my Ph.D degree in June 2014 from the College of Computer Science and Technology,  Zhejiang University, China.
 I was very fortunate to work under the supervision of  Prof. Xiaohu Yang  and Prof. Jianling Sun.
 From July  2012 to January 2014, I was a visiting student of Prof. [David Lo] at Singapore Management University.
 I am an <strong>ACM Distinguished Member</strong> and received the <strong>ACM SIGSOFT Early Career Researcher Award</strong> in 2022.

 To help developers and testers improve their productivity, my current research focuses on data science for software engineering, i.e., mining and analyzing